BS/MD Programs: 2024 List & How to Get In

 FAQs

-BS/MD programs are designed for high school seniors to apply for a dual-degree program spanning their entire undergraduate and medical education.
+• BS/MD programs are designed for high school seniors to apply for a dual-degree program spanning their entire undergraduate and medical education.

-Early assurance programs (EAPs) are programs in which pre-screened applicants may be offered the opportunity for early acceptance by specific medical colleges.
-Unlike EDPs, these are restricted to include only students invited by an institution (any student may not simply apply via early assurance).
+• Early assurance (EA) programs are typically programs in which pre-screened applicants may be offered the opportunity for early acceptance by specific medical colleges.
+Unlike ED, these only include students invited by an institution (any student may not simply apply via early assurance).
+Similar to BS/MD programs, EA is very competitive with just a few spots available at any given medical institution each year and are binding agreements once accepted.

 Additionally, it seems that BS/MD students place successfully into their top residency choices just as often as their classmates.
 Even if they were at a slight disadvantage with USMLE preparation, it doesn’t seem to impact their career in any way.